LinTsaiI/TripTracks/README.md

 * Host images uploaded from users.

 ### Firebase Hosting
-* Host the static and dynamic content of the project.
+* Host the static content of the project.

 ## ✤ Third Party Library